Lahontan cutthroat trout: Large Lacustrine forms

-Here, Lahontan cutthroats became a large (up to 1 m or 39 in) and moderately long-lived predator of chub suckers, and other fish as long as 30 or 40 cm.
-The trout was able to remain a predator in the larger remnant lakes where prey fish continued to flourish, but upstream populations were forced to adapt to eating smaller fish and insects.
-Some experts consider O. c. henshawi in the upper Humboldt River and tributaries to be a separate subspecies, O. clarkii humboldtensis or the Humboldt cutthroat trout, adapted to living in small streams rather than large lakes.
+Here, Lahontan cutthroats became a large (up to 1 m or 39 in) and moderately long-lived predator of chub suckers and other fish as long as 30 or 40 cm.
+The trout was able to remain a predator in the larger remnant lakes where prey fish continued to flourish.

-The record size cutthroat trout of any subspecies was a Lahontan caught in Pyramid Lake weighing 41 lb, although anecdotal and photographic evidence exists of even larger fish from this lake.
+The record-size cutthroat trout of any subspecies was a Lahontan caught in Pyramid Lake, weighing 41 lb, although anecdotal and photographic evidence exists of even larger fish from this lake.